StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

   # (...)
 ```

-## Set up a Cortex Service Account (SA)
+## Set up a Cortex service account

-!!! warning "Service Account configuration required"
+!!! warning "Service account configuration required"
-    If you don't configure Cortex SA properly, it won't be able to create Kubernetes jobs to run analyzers or responders.
+    If you don't configure the Cortex service account properly, it won't be able to create Kubernetes jobs to run analyzers or responders.

-In Kubernetes, a SA allows a pod to authenticate and interact with the Kubernetes API, enabling it to perform specific actions within the cluster.
+In Kubernetes, a service account (SA) allows a pod to authenticate and interact with the Kubernetes API, enabling it to perform specific actions within the cluster.

 When deploying Cortex, a dedicated SA is essential for creating and managing Kubernetes jobs that run analyzers and responders.
-Without proper configuration, Cortex cannot execute these jobs.
+Without proper configuration, Cortex can't execute these jobs.

 ### 1. Create a SA for Cortex